 Inconsistent overtime rules

-Benefits of a VMS: Centralized rate controls and automated invoicing eliminate billing errors, prevent overpayments, and ensure accurate financial reporting.
+How a VMS Reduces Financial Risk: Centralized rate controls and automated invoicing eliminate billing errors, prevent overpayments, and ensure accurate financial reporting.

 When multiple staffing suppliers operate without standardization, risk increases.